England | Scotland | Wales | Northern Ireland | Ireland

 Your midwife and GP will undertake your pregnancy care.
 If you have complications you may also be seen at the hospital antenatal clinic.
 Following delivery and discharge from the midwife, our health visitors will look after you and your baby.

-Kingswood Surgery has an attached midwife, who holds a clinic on Wednesday afternoon and Friday Morning.
+Kingswood Surgery has an attached midwife, who holds a clinic on Wednesday morning and Friday Morning.
 The Midwife can be contacted on 01494 425172 between 08:30 and 09:30 daily.

 Click here for more information about pregnancy.

 Alternatively, there are several organisations in the High Wycombe area that offer general and specialist counselling services.
 Many of these organisations charge a fee, however you may benefit from shorter waiting times to see a counsellor.
 You can refer yourself to Healthy Minds if you feel you would like some support.

 For a list of the counselling services provided in the High Wycombe area Click here.